A serious cat disease

 A steady improvement in the albumin to globulin ratio is one of the markers to look for when determining response to therapy.
 The only problem with this approach, is that we rarely have a pre-FIP albumin to globulin ratio to compare to, so we never really know what a specific individual’s normal levels are.
 Another positive indicator is seeing the lymphocytes at > 30% on a haematology sample.

-It’s vital to treat the patient and not just the laboratory values, because there is no one marker that determines whether a patient is cured.
+It’s vital to treat the patient and not just the laboratory values, because there is no one individual marker that determines whether a patient is cured.

 Treating veterinarians must use their best judgement based on clinical response to treatment, laboratory values and the owner’s financial constraints to make decisions about dose increases and extensions and when to discontinue treatment.